 Women have not been definitively shown to have weight loss as a direct result of creatine supplementation, according to science.

-When should women take creatine?
+Should women over 40 take creatine?

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any diseases.